Kevin Rudolf: 2000–2006: Career beginnings

-In 2000, Rudolf began work on the group of songs that, nine months later, would form the basis for his major label debut.
+In 2000, Rudolf began work on the group of songs that, nine months later, would form the basis for his major label debut Binocular.
 Written, produced and engineered by Rudolf, and mixed by Mark Saunders, the album took nine months to complete.
 Rudolf was signed to Madonna's record label, Maverick, which released the album under the pseudonym, Binocular.
-A song from the album, "You", was used in the TV show Smallville (2001), and a song not appearing on the album, "Maybe You're Gone" (written by Danny Scherr), was later used over the end credits of the movie "The Girl Next Door" (2004).
+A song from the album, "You", was used in the TV show Smallville in 2001, and a song not appearing on the album, "Maybe You're Gone" (written by Danny Scherr), was later used over the end credits of the movie The Girl Next Door in 2004.
 Despite receiving positive reviews, the album went largely unnoticed in the United States.

 Rudolf's solo career took a detour in 2003, when recording engineer Jimmy Douglass introduced him to producer Timbaland.
 Rudolf was invited to watch a recording session, but, at Timbaland's urging, soon found himself participating, by playing guitar on Lil' Kim's 2003 hit "The Jump Off."
 Rudolf remembers, "At first I just went into the studio to absorb what I could.
 I brought my guitar as sort of peace offering so I wasn't feeling completely useless.
 Soon I was playing parts on songs."
 Rudolf has stated that his time spent with Timbaland influenced his own attitude in making records.
 "Working with Timbaland, I was amazed by his work ethic and just how much he would work on something until he got the results he wanted."
 He would go on to collaborate with Timbaland on many songs, including those by The Black Eyed Peas, Justin Timberlake, Nelly Furtado, and David Banner.